Jōdo Shinshū: Shinran

 It was during this exile that Shinran cultivated a deeper understanding of his own beliefs based on Hōnen's Pure Land teachings.
 In 1210 he married Eshinni, the daughter of an Echigo aristocrat.
 Shinran and Eshinni had several children.
 His eldest son, Zenran, was alleged to have started a heretical sect of Pure Land Buddhism through claims that he received special teachings from his father.
 Zenran demanded control of local monto (lay follower groups), but after writing a stern letter of warning, Shinran disowned him in 1256, effectively ending Zenran's legitimacy.

 In 1211 the nembutsu ban was lifted and Shinran was pardoned, but by 1212, Hōnen had died in Kyoto.
 Shinran never saw Hōnen following their exile.
 In the year of Hōnen's death, Shinran set out for the Kantō region, where he established a substantial following and began committing his ideas to writing.
-In 1224 he wrote his most significant book, the Kyogyoshinsho ("The True Teaching, Practice, Faith and Attainment of the Pure Land"), which contained excerpts from the Three Pure Land sutras and the Mahāyāna Mahāparinirvāṇa Sūtra along with his own commentaries and the writings of the Jodo Shinshu Patriarchs Shinran drew inspiration from.
+In 1224 he wrote his most significant book, the Kyōgyōshinshō ("The True Teaching, Practice, Faith and Attainment of the Pure Land"), which contained excerpts from the Three Pure Land sutras and the Mahāyāna Mahāparinirvāṇa Sūtra along with his own commentaries and the writings of the Jōdo Shinshū Patriarchs Shinran drew inspiration from.

 In 1234, at the age of sixty, Shinran left Kantō for Kyoto (Eshinni stayed in Echigo and she may have outlived Shinran by several years), where he dedicated the rest of his years to writing.
 It was during this time he wrote the Wasan, a collection of verses summarizing his teachings for his followers to recite.

-Shinran's daughter, Kakushinni, came to Kyoto with Shinran, and cared for him in his final years and his mausoleum later became Hongan-ji, "Temple of the Original Vow".
-Kakushinni was instrumental in preserving Shinran's teachings after his death, and the letters she received and saved from her mother, Eshinni, provide critical biographical information regarding Shinran's earlier life.
+Shinran's daughter, Kakushinni, came to Kyoto with Shinran, and cared for him in his final years.
+Shinran's wife Eshinni also wrote many letters which provide critical biographical information on Shinran's life.
 These letters are currently preserved in the Nishi Hongan temple in Kyoto.
 Shinran died at the age of 90 in 1263 (technically age 89 by Western reckoning).